 |Reagent||Acid Fast||Non-Acid Fast|

-- When no AFB are seen after examining 300 fields, report the smear as ‘No AFB seen’.
+- When no AFB is seen after examining 300 fields, report the smear as ‘No AFB seen’.

-- When very few AFB are seen i.e. when only 1 or 2 AFB are seen after examining 100 fields, request a further specimen to examine (Those AFB might have came from tap water (saprophytic mycobacteria), or it may be scratch of glass slide or by the use of same piece of blotting paper while drying.
+- When very few AFB are seen i.e. when only 1 or 2 AFB are seen after examining 100 fields, request a further specimen to examine (that AFB might have come from tap water (saprophytic mycobacteria), or it may be scratch of a glass slide or by the use of the same piece of blotting paper while drying.

 Limitation of AFB Microscopy

 - Does not distinguish between viable and dead organisms

 - Follow-up specimens from patients on treatment may be smear-positive yet culture negative

 - Microscopy for acid-fast bacilli (AFB) cannot distinguish drug-susceptible from drug-resistant strains.